CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/INF.9 Mobile Workplace.md

 ### 2 8 Theft or loss of data carriers or documents

 The mobile workstation is not as well secured as the workplace in a company or agency.
-During a train journey, from a hotel room or sometimes also from conference rooms with customers, it is easier to steal official IT and documents.In addition, IT systems or components can be lost.
+During a train journey, from a hotel room or sometimes also from conference rooms to customers, it is easier to steal official IT and documents.
+In addition, IT systems or components can be lost.
 In addition to the purely material damage caused by the immediate loss of the mobile device, the disclosure of sensitive data (eg e-mails, notes from meetings, addresses or other documents) may result in further (financial and / or reputational) damage.

 ### 2 9 Lack of security awareness and carelessness in handling information